ku-fpg/blank-canvas-mark/README.md

 Field | Values | Notes
 ------|--------|------
-test     | "blank-canvas-mark"         | Name of test set os       | "OSX" or "Linux"            | OS test run on browser  | "Chrome" or "Firefox"       | platform | "Blank Canvas" or "JavaScript" | options  | "weak" and/or "web-sockets" | Optional name     | "Bezier", ...               | Name of specific benchmark value    | numeric value for this test | The data point
+test     | "blank-canvas-mark"         | Name of test set; required. os       | "OSX" or "Linux"            | OS test run on browser  | "Chrome" or "Firefox"       | platform | "Blank Canvas" or "JavaScript" | options  | "weak" and/or "web-sockets" | Optional name     | "Bezier", ...               | Name of specific benchmark value    | numeric value for this test | The data point, a mean ub / lb  |  upper and lower bound on mean | confidence | 0.95                      | confidence in the mean hash     | "ABC123"                    | Hash of specific device under test raw      | {...}                       | Raw results to reproduce quality of mean outliers | {...}                       | Quality of test data

+The hash it there so we can compare like with like.

 ##### Optional